Frequently Asked Questions

 Can I read the whole script before I make up my mind whether to buy a play?

-We do sometimes allow customers to read an entire script, depending on the circumstances and the customer’s interest.
-Sadly, even though we serve a Christian market, copyright violation (i.e., theft) is a real risk we have to keep in mind.
+We often allow prospective customers to read an entire script, depending on the circumstances and the customer’s interest.
+Sadly, however, copyright violation (theft) is a real risk we have to keep in mind.
 Since we’re forced to be cautious with the material we make available, we prefer to make this decision on an individual basis.
 If you’re interested in a particular drama and would like to read through the whole play, please contact us and we will do our best to work something out for you.

 Are your scripts digital or printed?